 Our volunteers form a natural extension of the professional support Welcare offers to vulnerable children and families facing multiple challenges.
-We have benefitted from the support of 50 volunteers in a diverse range of roles - assisting with group work, providing individual help to parents and families, providing mentor support for children and administrative support for staff - the volunteers play a vital role in empowering children and parents to build positive lives.
+We have benefitted from the support of 59 volunteers in a diverse range of roles - assisting with group work, providing individual help to parents and families, providing mentor support for children and administrative support for staff - the volunteers play a vital role in empowering children and parents to build positive lives.

-Our Family Support volunteers participate in a comprehensive training programme over five days which includes sessions on Effective Volunteering, Volunteering with Families, Safeguarding and Child and Adolescent Development.
+Our Family Support volunteers participate in a comprehensive training programme which includes sessions on Effective Volunteering, Volunteering with Families, Safeguarding and Child and Adolescent Development.

-During the financial year, our volunteers provided over 3,645 hours of volunteer support across all our services.
-90% of our volunteers reported that volunteering with Welcare had given them an increased attachment to their community.
+During the financial year, our volunteers provided over 2,300 hours of volunteer support across all our services.

-We celebrated the contributions of our volunteers and supporters at our Volunteer Awards ceremony in September 2017.
-Certificates of recognition were presented by The Rt Revd Dr Karowei Dorgu, Bishop of Woolwich, who inspired all with his thoughtful words and encouragement.
+We celebrated the contributions of our volunteers and supporters at our Volunteer Awards ceremony in September 2018.
+Certificates of recognition were presented by The Rt Revd Dr Graham Kings, Mission Theologian to the Anglican Communion, who inspired all with his thoughtful words and encouragement.